Christian Arroyo Player Props: Red Sox vs. Rays

-The Boston Red Sox and Christian Arroyo, who went 1-for-3 last time in action, take on Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.
+The Boston Red Sox and Christian Arroyo, who went 0-for-3 last time out, battle Taj Bradley and the Tampa Bay Rays at Tropicana Field, Wednesday at 6:40 PM ET.

 Christian Arroyo Game Info & Props vs. the Rays